 - General Upkeep – Upkeep includes electricity, insurance, internet, phone, office supplies, and amenities for clients (bottled water, food, etc).
 Costs are undetermined here, but we assure you, it’s not free.

 Do you need a professional recording studio right now?

 Before jumping in with both feet, you should really ask yourself if building a professional recording studio makes sense at this point in your career.
-Zach Phillips, a Recording Connection mentor working out of Freq Lab Recording in San Francisco, who’s worked with The Kooks, Talib Kweli, The Game, and Comedy Central, recommends honing your craft before taking the plunge.
+Zach Phillips, a Recording Connection music production program mentor working out of Freq Lab Recording in San Francisco, who’s worked with The Kooks, Talib Kweli, The Game, and Comedy Central, recommends honing your craft before taking the plunge.

 “The cost of a good home studio is in the $5000-$50,000 range,” Phillips says.
 “A professional studio, well, it costs a lot!
 Hundreds of thousands if not millions.
 It is endless–don’t do it.
 Find a studio you like, build a relationship with them, and the more projects you bring in the more flexible the rates will be.”

 At the end of the day, what you put into your basement studio or commercial space with all the creature comforts only goes so far.
 You need to have the talent to secure paying clients and keep them coming back.
 For Donny Baker of ES Audio Services in Glendale, CA, it’s the experience you bring to each session.

 “A ‘real’ studio is not just about the gear,” Baker says.
 “It has a lot to do with the room in which you record and the experience of the engineer.
 If your artist has the talent, it’s your gig to capture that talent in a way that translates.
 A pro studio can be put together with just an MBox and a laptop.